 Some students might need extra help but aren’t comfortable reaching out to ask, so check-ins with students can greatly improve their learning.
 When meeting with students, hear them out and be open to devising solutions that will better meet their individual needs.
 Be consistent with office hours and communicate those clearly to students.
 For example, create a recurring Zoom meeting for an hour break in your day and allow students to hop on the call if they need some help.
 Try to simplify your virtual space so students can easily find what they need and they don’t miss important information.

-Adapting as you go is necessary.
+Adapting as you go is necessary for engaging students.

 Lesson plans may make sense when they’re created, but need to be changed or pushed back once they’ve been implemented.
 Being flexible around simplifying material and tasks can help students be more successful.
 Resist giving more coursework, because things may be more overwhelming and take more time.